moll/js-oolong/doc/API.md

 Pass `null` or another object for the prototype.
 Returns `object`.

 Uses `Object.setPrototypeOf` if it exists.
-Otherwise uses a polyfill.
+Otherwise uses a polyfill that depends on the presence of the non-standard [`__proto__`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/proto) property.

 **Examples**:
 ```javascript